hazelcast/hazelcast-reference-manual/src/JCache-Eviction.md

 </hz:cache>
 ```

-Custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near-cache) bean can be specified in the `<eviction>` tag
+You can specify the custom `EvictionPolicyComparator` (`CacheEvictionPolicyComparator` for JCache and its near cache) bean in the `<eviction>` tag
-by referencing through `comparator-bean` attribute in the Hazelcast *Spring* configuration XML file
+by referencing through `comparator-bean` attribute in Hazelcast *Spring* configuration XML file

 ```xml
 <hz:cache name="cacheWithCustomEvictionPolicyComparator">